ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 #### 1.1 Partition mesh

-For the domain decomposition approach, an application of OGS using METIS as a node wise mesh topology partitioner, [`partmesh`]({{<ref "mesh-partition">}}), is provided to partition meshes by node.
+For the domain decomposition approach, an application of OGS using METIS as a node-wise mesh topology partitioner, [`partmesh`]({{<ref "mesh-partition">}}), is provided to partition meshes by node.
 An example of how to partition meshes is available in a workflow documentation on how to [create a simple parallel model]({{<ref